LakshithaSamod/Chrome-Extension/README.md

 - Displays live cricket matches using the cricapi
 - Shows today's matches
-- Clicking on a match displays its details
+- Clicking on a match displays its details with score

 ### Installation